donnachaforde/espresso-tools/src/watch/README.md

 __Note:__ Everything following the `--exec` switch is passed to target process as it's command-line arguments.

+To keep the target process running continuously - i.e. automatically restart after it terminates - use the 'forever' switch, as follows:

+	$ watch --forever --exec C:\myfolder\program.exe --flags

+If you really want to keep the process running indefinitely, then you probably don't want to see the messagebox that pops up when it terminates.
+In that case, use the `--silent` argument.

+	$ watch --forever --silent --exec C:\myfolder\program.exe --flags

 To see all options, type:

 	$ watch --help

 ## What it does